 - The St. Louis Incident in which 900 Jewish refugees who came by boat in 1939 were turned back to Europe;

 - The Japanese internment during WWII (view Brian Mulroney’s apology at http://www.youtube.com/watch?v=fxVZtQULIMQ);

 - The high Arctic relocation in the 1950s; and

 All of these issues are heart-breaking and I’m relieved that the government found a way to direct some funds to the living people who suffered from past policies.
 The payouts to communities on behalf of people who have died trouble me more, but I imagine that these were made to limit potential payouts from future lawsuits.

 I also question how the Canadian Government can act responsibly to atone for the past on these issues and yet refute the argument that today’s population is responsible for past errors during worldwide negotiations to deal with climate change.
 Canada clearly benefited from historic industrial development while poorer countries did not.

 Reconciliation is hard enough if we look only at people currently living.
 It becomes even trickier when the lives of ancestors are considered.

 I believe that this is where individuals can make a big difference.
-We’ll all be able to tell better stories if we carefully trace, document and repatriate our Cree, Ojibway and other First Nations people along with the rest of our family members.
+We’ll all be able to tell better stories if we carefully trace, document and repatriate all of our ancestors, no matter who they were or what they did.

 Our families need to be whole.